Koredotcom/docs/docs/gale/getting-started/introduction.md

 ## Key Components

-Agents, Models, and Playground are the key components of GALE that work together to enable businesses to leverage AI capabilities effectively.
+Agents, Models, and Prompts are the key components of GALE that work together to enable businesses to leverage AI capabilities effectively.

 === "Agents"